 All the projects we make are collaborative but Bliss Blakeney was an especially creative brief and working relationship throughout.
 Right from the initial discussions it was clear this was going to be an exciting project, the kind of thing as furniture designers we dream of; full of colour, texture, new materials and innovative design solutions.

 Key areas we were asked to look at were the kitchen, living area furniture and panelling (snug), stair wall panelling, library shelves, and bar area.
 In this first Bliss case study we are going to concentrate on that downstairs open-plan living / dining / kitchen space with a particular focus on the kitchen.
+The other parts of the interior are covered in part 2 of this blog which you can read by clicking here.

 By the time we were engaged on the project the building works were finished and the clients were living in the house with a makeshift kitchen.
 The space is large and partly glazed on the two long sides with sliding full height doors allowing lots of light in.
 Despite this there is little direct sunlight as it is built on an east-west axis with shaded overhangs.
 The views out of these large panoramic windows offer big skies and vistas to the North Sea horizon.
 These views can be glimpsed from all over the house though openings that embrace the land and seascape around it.